Poor conditions for carers and clients – the demand for a new solution

 As the population increases, the number of people who require home care support is expected to significantly increase.
 By 2050, over 3.5 million Australians are expected to use aged care services each year with around 80 per cent of services delivered in the home2,3.

-Recipients of home care increasingly want to remain independent and in control of how and where they live, to have choice in care providers and to remain connected to their family and community2.
+Consumers of home care increasingly want to remain independent and in control of how and where they live, to have choice in care providers and to remain connected to their family and community2.
+The National Disability Insurance Scheme also emphasises consumer-focused services providing another opportunity for new entrants such as co-operatives.
+The quality and consumer-focus of co-operatives is appreciated by consumers.

 The sector faces significant challenges attracting and retaining suitably qualified workers to provide high quality care that meets clients’ expectations and needs2.
 These challenges are intensified by a tightening of the overall labour market, an expected relative decline in family support and informal carers, and strong demand for workers from other parts of the health and disability systems2.
 The sector needs to adopt new models of care and scopes of practice2.